inmcm/Simon_Speck_Ciphers/Python/Readme.md

 >>> ofb_cipher.update_iv()
 10066329
 ```

+The IV may be may also be altered or read anytime during the cipher objects life using the ```update_iv()``` method.
+If a new IV is provided, this method returns the current IV, otherwise, it returns the IV that was just updated.
+The ciphers internal counter value may be read and altered through the ```counter``` attribute.

 ### Data Types ###
 Currently, both the Speck and Simon ciphers expect **int** inputs for keys, IVs, counters, plaintexts, and ciphertexts.
 Any value provided that does not match the bit size for keys, plaintexts, etc, will be truncated down or MSB padded with 0's up to the correct size.
 If your application requires strings or bytearrays, input and output values can be easily translated to and from ints.